emmanueldeletang/Cosmsodbcopilotwebapp/README.md

 # Cosmsodbcopilotwebapp
-a full web application where you can load file( csv , json , word , pdf ) and make llm and vector search with sample code to bulid your copilot and load your data inside and put question and answer in cache to save time
+a full web application where you can load file( csv , json , word , pdf ) and make llm and vector search with sample code to bulid your copilot and load your data inside and put question and answer in cache to save time you can test with this new version de full text search and hybrid search in cosmsodb ... be sure you have activate the feature in preview as present here https://learn.microsoft.com/en-us/azure/cosmos-db/gen-ai/full-text-search

 ## Features
 - Vector search using Azure Cosmos DB for NoSQL
+- full text and hybrid search using Azure Cosmos DB for NoSQL
 - Create embeddings using Azure OpenAI text-embedding
 - Use cosmosdb Nosql as cache to save latency

 ## Requirements
-- Tested only with Python 3.11
+- Tested only with Python 3.12
 - Azure OpenAI account
 - Azure Cosmos DB for NoSQL account